Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 * [Step 1: Update policy set definition & assignment](#step-1-update-policy-set-definition--assignment)
 * [Step 2: Verify policy set definition & assignment after update](#step-2-verify-policy-set-definition--assignment-after-update)

 #### **Step 1: Update policy set definition & assignment**

+* Update policy set definition Bicep template as required.
+* Update policy set assignment Bicep template as required (typically when a new role assignment expected to support a new policy).

+Consider when updating a policy set definition & assignment:

+* Any new parameter added to the policy set definition must have a `default value` to stay backward compatible with existing assignments.
+* Ensure that any new role assignments are incorporated in the policy assignment definition.
+* Avoid changing the policy set definition name.
+If this is required, remove the policy set assignment and its role assignments first.
+* Avoid changing the policy set role assignment names.
+If this is required, remove the policy set assignment and its role assignments first.

 #### **Step 2: Verify policy set definition & assignment after update**

+Execute `Azure DevOps Policy pipeline` to deploy the policy set definition & assignment update.

+Navigate to [Azure Policy Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions) and [Azure Policy Assignments](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Assignments) to verify that the policy set has been updated.

+When there are deployment errors:

+  * Navigate to [Management Groups](https://portal.azure.com/#blade/Microsoft_Azure_ManagementGroups/ManagementGroupBrowseBlade/MGBrowse_overview) in Azure Portal
+  * Select the top level management group (i.e. `pubsec`)
+  * Select Deployments
+  * Review the deployment errors